jasonhemann/25SP-CS1114/syllabus.md

 my door, etc.) will not be accepted.
 Please submit frequently, so that you do not miss the chance to turn in anything at all.

-### Problem Set Groupmates / Large Project partner
+### Large Project partner, pair programming

-You will receive an email from me with your problem set groupmates before the beginning of the week.
-Sit in the viscinity of those group members before class on Wednesdays, so that you can quickly begin to work together after a quiz or discussion.

 You will receive an email from me with your pair-partner for those large software projects.
 These will not be the same.
 Please reach out to that person, and contact them to begin work as soon as possible.
 If you do not get a response from them within 24 hours, let me know.

-If you are having a problem with a problem set groupmate or a large project partner, please first have that uncomfortable discussion with them, in person if you can or by other means if you must.
+If you are having a problem with a pair programming partner for the large software projects, please first have that uncomfortable discussion with them, in person if you can or by other means if you must.
 If you do not see immediate improvement, contact me.
 EXCEPTION: If at any point or time you feel uncomfortable or unsafe around a classmate or